-equipment will be 5/21/2020.
-Items Director will work needed to carry include signage, with Information out your wipes, dispensers, Technology to committee's part etc. Please refer ensure appropriate of this plan during to the health and staff have the off- Fall Semester safety committee site locations have 2020? plan for details. laptops to continue work remotely.
+this component (workplace health and safety) of the return to campus plan? (note: the communications plan below should address the communication techniques which will be used) instructional sites.
+Email, text messages and phone calls will be the primary techniques used to communicate with the EGSC endeda t midnight on w WAY.
+What specific Itemized lists have No Change No Change The AVP for materials and been sent in for ativaly external campuses supplies and approval on 210110 and Statesboro equipment will be 5/21/2020.
+Items 0,0 Director will work needed to carry include signage, 2 with Information out your wipes, dispensers, 10° (10° (10° (10° (10° (10° (10° (10° (Technology to committee's part etc. Please refer en an ensure appropriate of this plan during to the health and 10,10, staff have the off- Fall Semester safety committee We War site locations have 2020? plan for details. laptops to continue 1417 No. work remotely.]

 ^{}What preparations will your campus need to make to ensure a smooth transition to an online environment?
-Will there be additional ramp up time?required?
+Will there be additional ramp up time required?
 If so how much?

-The AVP for External Campuses and EGSC-Statesboro Director will ensure an adequate number of laptops are located on campus for staff who will need to utilize an EGSC laptop for remote work.
+The AVP for External Campuses and EGSC-Statesboro Director will ensure an adequate number of laptops are located on campus for staff needing to utilize an EGSC laptop for remote work.